 Enabling editions is not a live operation.

 When a database is upgraded from Release 11.2 to Release 12.1, users who were enabled for editions in the pre-upgrade database are enabled for editions in the post-upgrade database and the default schema object types are editionable in their schemas.
 The default schema object types are displayed by the static data dictionary view

 DBA_EDITIONED_TYPES.
 Users who were not enabled for editions in the pre-upgrade database are not enabled for editions in the post-upgrade database and no schema object types are editionable in their schemas.

 To see which users already have editions enabled, see the

 Restriction on Enabling Editions

-You cannot enable editions for any schemas supplied by Oracle except for the sample schemas in the seed database.
+You cannot enable editions for any schemas supplied by Oracle.

 CONTAINER clause applies when you are connected to a CDB.
 However, it is not necessary to specify the

 CONTAINER clause because its default values are the only allowed values.

 To create a common user, you must be connected to the root.
 You can optionally specify